M-earnest/tutorial_jupyter_books/content/3_create/intro.md

 # Creating Engaging Content

-To effectively convey messages, a good design is indispensable.
-Even if your content is amazing, if it is presented as just a wall of plain text, chances are that people will not pay a lot of attention to it.
-Luckily, Jupyter Book has plenty of different options to format text, including media and much more.
-In this chapter, you will learn how to create content that is engaging to the user.
+A good design is essential to effectively convey messages.
+Even with great content, a wall of plain text often fails to capture attention.
+Fortunately, Jupyter Book offers various formatting options, including media, to help make your content more engaging.
+In this chapter, you'll learn how to create captivating content for your users.

 ## Goals